HNLMS Karel Doorman (R81): Cruises

 Flight operations onboard the Karel Doorman; Hawker Sea Hawk on approach.

 In 1960, during the Dutch decolonization and planned independence of Western New Guinea, a territory which was also claimed by Indonesia, Karel Doorman set sail along with two destroyers and a modified oil tanker to "show the flag".
 In order to avoid possible problems with Indonesia's ally Egypt at the Suez Canal, she instead sailed around the Horn of Africa.
 She arrived in Fremantle, Australia, where the local seamen's union went on strike in sympathy with Indonesia; the crew used the propeller thrust of aircraft chained down on deck to nudge the carrier into dock without tugs.
 In addition to her air wing, she was ferrying twelve Hawker Hunter fighters to bolster the local Dutch defence forces, which she delivered when she arrived at Hollandia, New Guinea.
 Karel Doorman was also to have visited Yokohama, Japan during this Asian cruise to celebrate the 350th anniversary of the establishment of Japanese-Dutch diplomatic relations but, due to Indonesian and local protests, Japan withdrew its invitation.

+During her maintenance between 20 December 1960 and 10 April 1961 a TACAN antenna was installed on her mast.

 After the 1964 refit, Karel Doorman served the rest of her career mostly conducting NATO anti-submarine patrols in the north Atlantic, no longer carrying strike or fighter aircraft as part of her regular air wing.
 Karel Doorman also regularly conducted various exercises near Scotland during her career.

+On 19 March 1965 Karel Doorman hit a rock at the Oslofjord, while evading a Norwegian tugboat.
+The collision caused significant damage to the bow, which had to be repaired at Wilton-Fijenoord.